Atyantik/pwa-srcset-loader/README.md

 ### Why is the `srcset` loader before the other loaders

-Its actually very important that you add the `srcset-loader` before all the other loaders, as the `srcset-loader` uses webpack's *pitch* mechanism to split your import request into multiple import request which will all use the loaders specified after `srcset-loader`.
+Its actually very important that you add the `pwa-srcset-loader` before all the other loaders, as the `pwa-srcset-loader` uses webpack's *pitch* mechanism to split your import request into multiple import request which will all use the loaders specified after `pwa-srcset-loader`.

 Simplified it works something like this: